In the footsteps of General de Gaulle in Paris Region

 News not to be missed!

-Beyond the French Campaign and the Appeal of 18 June, the year 1940, filled with events, was a decisive moment in French history.
+Beyond the French Campaign and the Appeal of 18 June, the year 1940, rich in events, is a decisive episode in the history of France.

-The Musée de l’Armée is holding the exhibition Remembering ‘40 which retraces the atmosphere of this terrible year through 240 items.
-These include the leather jacket worn by Lieutenant-Colonel de Gaulle during the French Campaign, donated to the museum by the General himself in 1969.
+The Musée de l’Armée presents the exhibition Remembering ‘40 which retraces the atmosphere of this terrible year through 240 objects including the leather jacket worn by Lieutenant Colonel de Gaulle during the French campaign and which the General himself donated to the Musée de l’Armée in 1969.

-From France during the Phoney War to the signing of the Armistice, as well as the duality of Occupied France/Free France, and without forgetting the international scale of the conflict, the exhibition presents a comprehensive panorama of this crucial year and offers us the keys to understanding it.
+From France during the “phoney war”, to the signing of the Armistice, to the duality between occupied France and free France, without forgetting the international dimension of the conflict, the exhibition presents an exhaustive panorama of this crucial year and gives us the keys to understanding it.